vamsi-krishna-paladugu/vamsi-krishna-paladugu/README.md

 - 👋 Hi there, Welcome to my Github Profile.
 - 😊 I’m Vamsi Krishna Paladugu, Graduate Student at the University of South Florida.
-- 👀 My skillset lies in web development and data modeling/engineering.
+- 👀 I am skilled in data science, machine learning and data analysis to uncover invaluable insights that drive businesses.
-- 🌱 I’m currently learning MERN stack and would like to collaborate on projects of the same stack.
+- 🌱 I’m currently learning Deep Learning and Natural Language Processing and would like to collaborate on projects of the same.

 <!---
 vamsi-krishna-paladugu/vamsi-krishna-paladugu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.